marcosvbras/AndroidDataBinding/README.md

 ## What is this?

 This is an example project showing the ways to use [Android Data Binding API](https://developer.android.com/topic/libraries/data-binding/).
-This project isn't focused in features or layouts, it was coded just for structural and architectural proposes.
+This project isn't focused either in features or layout, it was just coded for structural and architectural study proposes.

 ## Examples